Interana/eventsim/README.md

 License
 =======
-We picked the MIT license (see the file LICENSE.txt) for this project.
+We have adopted the MIT license (see the file LICENSE.txt) for this project.

 About the source data
 =====================